ibauersachs/OpenCymd.Nps/README.md

 Both values need to contain the value `OpenCymd.Nps.NativePlugin.dll`.
 They cannot contain a path to avoid the installation in the system directory.

+`OpenCymd.Nps.Plugin` is dependent on log4net.
+Either copy log4net.dll to
+`C:\Windows\system32` as well or install it into the GAC.
+If it is installed into the system32-directory, it cannot be located next to the actual plugins.

 The actual plug-ins need to be installed into the directory `C:\Program Files\OpenCymd\Nps` (currently hardcoded).
 This directory MAY NOT contain the two base libraries, as this would cause conflicts with libraries